JustinHurley/InterviewPrep/Problems/200-NumberOfIslands.md

 Something to keep in mind is the fact that the 1s in the problem are not integers but strings, so make sure to clarify that if asked in an interview.

 #### Solution
+Note: You could also just put the DFS function in the `numIslands` function so that you don't need to pass in `grid` as a parameter and can just call it like a global variable since it's in the scope of the function.
 ```
 class Solution:
     def numIslands(self, grid: List[List[str]]) -> int: